mekanism/Mekanism/README.md

 + silicon integration is enabled if enderio or gc or project red is installed, silicon is now used to make instead of iron control circuits Thorfusion#45
 + added oredict componentcontrolcircuit for advanced control circuit
 + Overhauled the config file system
++ fixed fluidstack duplication through tanks, or other blocks allowing filling & emptying fluidstacks like drums Thorfusion#49
++ removed the native cape module, the auto updater module and voiceserver Thorfusion#51
++ fixed config for HeatGenerationFluidRate
++ disabled prefilled tanks by default

 #### [Pokemonplatin](https://github.com/Pokemonplatin) - Mekanism CE Team
 + Teleporter and Quantum Entangloporter now have a trusted channel for smp Thorfusion#22